 Intense pain or unexplained spasms in your face may be a sign of underlying nerve compression.
-At Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Bethlehem, Georgia, the experienced surgical team offers microvascular decompression procedures to take pressure off of your facial nerves and relieve pain and other symptoms that disrupt your life.
+At Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, the experienced surgical team offers microvascular decompression procedures to take pressure off of your facial nerves and relieve pain and other symptoms that disrupt your life.
 If you need help managing facial pain from trigeminal neuralgia or other conditions, call the Polaris Spine & Neurosurgery Center office nearest you or request an appointment online today.

 Microvascular decompression is a surgery that focuses on relieving abnormal compression of the cranial nerve.
 This nerve sits at the base of your brainstem within your skull and when compressed, can result in painful conditions like trigeminal neuralgia, glossopharyngeal neuralgia, and hemifacial spasms.

 Trigeminal neuralgia describes extreme pain and muscle spasms in your face.
 Many feel severe, shock-like pain with even gentle touches while brushing their teeth or applying lotion.
 This condition often results when a blood vessel presses on the nerves of your face.